stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 leftZero = (++)
 ```

-However, the example below can't implemented as easily
+However, the example below can't be implemented as easily
 (try id!), because Idris can't figure out on its own
 that the two lengths unify.